Ethics vs Morality

-Morality and ethics are two words that are closely interrelated.
-This is why it is common for people to make incorrect usage.
-It is better to understand the meanings of two words before highlighting their difference.
-While ethics refers to a code of behavior in reference to a group, whether it is family, community or a nation, morals are more personal in nature.
-Ethics in a social system refers to a philosophy morality finds application.
+Morality and ethics are two closely interrelated words, but they are not the same; there is some difference between them.
+But, as they are closely interrelated, it is common for people to make incorrect usage of the two terms.
+Hence, it is better to understand the meanings of two words before highlighting their difference.
+Ethics can be defined as a code of behavior in reference to a group, whether it is a family, community or a nation.
+Morality or else Morals, on the other hand, are more personal in nature.
+The connection and the difference between the two can be interpreted in the following manner.
+Ethics in a social system refers to a philosophy whereas morality finds application.

-Ethics is a very broad term and you can have family ethics, company ethics, social ethics or even national ethics.
-These are socially accepted codes of behavior applicable in immediate surroundings.
-For example, there are do’s and don’ts in a company that makes up its ethics and when you are inside the premises of a company, you behave accordingly while you are much more relaxed when you are in your family where there might be another set of ethics.
-Ethics are principal when it comes to politics and social laws.
+Ethics is a very broad term that applies to a variety of contexts.
+You can have family ethics, company ethics, social ethics or even national ethics.
+These are socially accepted codes of behavior that are applicable in the immediate surroundings.
+For example, there are dos and don’ts in a company that makes up its ethics, and when you are on the premises of a company, you behave accordingly.
+In a family setting, also there are certain ethics.
+However, unlike in a corporate setting you are much more relaxed, when you are in your family in spite of the fact that there might be another set of ethics.
+Ethics is principles when it comes to politics and social laws.
 These ethical standards set parameters for human behavior and help in preventing misconduct and misdeeds such as theft, rape, violence, fraud, and slander.
-On the other hand these ethics help in spreading feelings of compassion, loyalty and honesty as society has ways of praising such behavior while at the same time reprimanding conducts that are against ethical code of behavior.
+On the other hand, these ethics help in spreading feelings of compassion, loyalty and honesty.
+Ethics is vital for a society because a society has ways of praising such behavior while at the same time reprimanding conducts that are against the ethical code of behavior.

-• Ethics are codes of conduct that pertain to a community, family, company or a nation.
+- Ethics is codes of conduct that pertain to a community, family, company or a nation.
 On the other hand, morality refers to personal sets of beliefs about what is right and wrong

-• People have their own morals that may or may not be in sync with society’s ethics
+- People have their morals that may or may not be in sync with society’s ethics.